Home / Resume / Education / Professor (No Exp)

 Most tenure-track searches open in August to October for positions starting the following fall.
 Start preparing your materials in the summer before you plan to defend.

-Should I do a postdoc first?
+Should I do a postdoc before a tenure-track job?

 In most STEM fields, a postdoc is expected before a tenure-track position.
 In humanities and social sciences, direct hiring from PhD programs is more common.
+Either way, frame postdoc work around grant writing, peer-reviewed publications, and graduate mentoring.

 Build Your Academic Resume Now